TharunaKumar/maternal-health-eda/README.md

 The majority of patients fall into the None category (~580 risky, ~290 non-risky), which shows an overall 2:1 class imbalance in the dataset.
 For both Minimal and Medium anemia categories, the ~2:1 risky-to-non-risky ratio is still there, with roughly 45 risky vs 20 non-risky patients in each.
 The consistent ratio across all anemia categories suggests that anemia severity alone does not meaningfully increase pregnancy risk beyond the baseline rate.
-### 2. Risk Factor Deep-Dive (`risk_factor_analysis.py`)
+### 2. Risk Factor Analysis (`risk_factor_analysis.py`)
+#### Overview
+This analysis investigates how individual and combined clinical risk factors relate to pregnancy risk classification.
+Five plots examine blood pressure, anemia, MAP, jaundice, and fetal position as potential indicators of risk.

+#### Visualisations
+##### Plot 1 : Anemia and High BP vs Risky Pregnancy %
-- Analyses co-occurrence of anemia and high BP with risky pregnancy
+This plot examines whether the combination of anemia and high BP (systolic ≥ 120) drives risk classification more than either factor alone:

-- Evaluates VDRL, HRsAG, jaundice severity, and fetal position as risk indicators
+Patients with no anemia and normal BP have a 63.7% risk rate where the baseline in the dataset is 66.6%.
+Patients with anemia and normal BP show a similar 64.3% risk rate, indicating that anemia alone does not contribute a risky pregnancy.
-- **Key finding:** Any patient with high BP (systolic ≥ 120) is classified as risky 100% of the time — the strongest single predictor in the dataset
+Both groups with high BP — regardless of whether anemia is present — are classified as risky 100% of the time, making high blood pressure the single strongest predictor in the entire dataset.

+##### Plot 2 : Risk % by Anemia Severity

+Across all three anemia categories — None (66.7%), Minimal (66.1%), and Medium (67.2%) — the risk percentage stays within 1% of each other
+This near-flat pattern shows that anemia severity has no meaningful independent effect on pregnancy risk classification.

+##### Plot 3 : Distribution of MAP by Risk Group
+The boxplot shows an upward shift in MAP for the risky pregnancy group compared to the non-risky group:

+The risky group has a median MAP of approximately 77 mmHg, with an IQR between ~74–80 mmHg and a narrow overall spread.
+The non-risky group has a lower median MAP of approximately 73 mmHg, a wider IQR (~70–80 mmHg), indicating greater variability among lower-risk patients.
+The tighter, higher distribution in the risky group suggests that elevated MAP is a consistent characteristic of risky pregnancies.

+##### Plot 4 :

 ### 3. Correlation & Multivariate Analysis (`correlation_analysis.py`)
 - Correlation heatmap across all numerical clinical features